CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 - The new structure is far safer, that is, it is impossible to use a parser meant for tables on a sentence and a parser meant for sentences on tables.

-- The properties are no longer neccesarily tied to the :class:`~chemdataextractor.model.models.Compound` class, meaning one could use ChemDataExtractor for other purposes too, such as extracting the conditions under which an experiment was done.
+- The properties are no longer necessarily tied to the :class:`~chemdataextractor.model.models.Compound` class, meaning one could use ChemDataExtractor for other purposes too, such as extracting the conditions under which an experiment was done.

 Changes to Models
 ----------------------------------